Alberto Cairo, How Charts Lie (October 28, 2019)

 Algorithms are everywhere, sifting through information to determine the curated news we read, the prices we pay for goods and services, and even which people are most compatible for us to date.
 But often we don’t know how, exactly, machines are making these decisions.
 WNYC's Manoush Zomorodi joins forces with ProPublica to talk about their recent investigation, "Breaking the Black Box", and launch Note to Self's own latest project: "The Privacy Paradox", a five-part podcast and audience engagement series designed to take the mystery out of digital privacy.
 Hear about how to protect your personal data, the hidden biases in algorithms, and ways we can peek inside black boxes and hold actual people accountable.
 With ProPublica senior reporter Julia Angwin, entrepreneur and writer Anil Dash and Microsoft researcher Solon Barocas.
 On January 31, 2017 LITS held a Watch Party of this WNYC livestream at The Green Space in New York.
+Watch the video.

 Noah Kelley is creator of the DIY Guide to Feminist Cybersecurity and is the founder of HACK*BLOSSOM, an activist organization fighting for the safety and autonomy of marginalized users in digital spaces.
 In this talk, Noah explores how personal relationships to technology can cultivate a culture that values safety and autonomy in digital spaces, especially in respect to threats of political oppression and personal harassment, as well as how technology can inform both institutional and personal activism.
 He discusses the current legal and cultural issues surrounding privacy, how cybersecurity plays a role in the addressing those issues, and how cybersecurity can be a launching point for creating enduring and resilient communities over the next few years.
 There are two versions of this video available.
 The first provides closed captioning, the second does not.
 A text transcript of the presentation is also available for download.
+Watch the video.